JessieGeorge/Bonus_George/src/readme.txt

 Jessie George
-CS4551 HW1
+CS4551 Bonus Project

-This project performs image conversion to grayscale image, or binary image using ordered dithering, or performs uniform color quantization, based on user input.
+This project performs uniform color quantization based on user input and error diffusion.
 It takes a .ppm image as input through command line arguments.
 The output .ppm image is stored in current directory.

 --